 There’s nothing much more to say except that the original XPS 15 9550 chassis, still in use today, is outdated.
 It saw the camera moved to the middle of the chassis and a fingerprint reader with the 9560, and the Thunderbolt 3 became 4-lanes with the fingerprint scanner moved to the power button with the 9570.
 That’s basically it for the chassis.
 Dell needs to update the chassis in a few ways to at least keep up with the Joneses.

-Firstly, the webcam being finally moved to the upper bezel is a given.
+Firstly, the webcam is finally moved to the upper bezel is a given.
 It’s already happened with the XPS 13 9380, and it’s certainly due for the XPS 15 9580.
 It was always a shame for those who used the webcam at least semi-regularly to deal with the up-nose angle, and it’s an easy one to solve, luckily.

 Secondly, at least two Thunderbolt 3-enabled Type-C ports would be welcomed.
 Just a single TB3 port on a machine like this today is too few, and most competitors have at least two.
-Having two TB3 Type-C ports greatly increases the peripheral flexibility of the user by allowing an additional accessory in addition to a Type-C charger, eGPU, monitor, or other dock.
+Having two TB3 Type-C ports greatly increases the peripheral flexibility of the user by allowing an additional accessory in addition to a Type-C charger, eGPU, monitor, or other docks.

 Lastly, I think I am not the only one tired of the soft-touch carbon fiber deck that collects fingerprints and oil like mad.
 One of my favourite aspects of the XPS 13 9370 that I gushed over in both my comparison review and our recent video was the woven glass finish.
 Dell boasted that one could write on the surface with a permanent marker and wipe it off with a finger without worry, and they weren’t lying.